HYPERLEDGER INDY FOR THE ENTERPRISE

-Indy Agents (now moving into a new project, Hyperledger Aires) provide the ability for applications to establish Connections, to exchange Credentials and Proofs, and to build custom business processes on top of the Hyperledger Indy foundation.
+Indy Agents (now moving into a new project, Hyperledger Aries) provide the ability for applications to establish Connections, to exchange Credentials and Proofs, and to build custom business processes on top of the Hyperledger Indy foundation.

 Each Agent will create and exchange a private DID specifically used for this Connection. ( These are known as Pairwise DIDs.)
 This allows the Agents to encrypt and sign information that they are exchanging, and to uniquely identify the remote party on the Connection.